 Vaya Total Care (VTC) is Vaya Health’s complex care management model that offers a team-based approach to integrated healthcare.
-This model makes navigating the healthcare system easier for our members while supporting collaboration among behavioral and physical health providers.
-Vaya care managers work closely with members, relatives, caregivers, social determinant support agencies, behavioral health and intellectual/ developmental disability (IDD) service providers, primary care practices and other medical providers to identify the right services and to connect people with the care and support that they need.
+This model makes navigating the healthcare system easier for members while supporting collaboration among behavioral and physical health providers.
+Vaya care managers work closely with members, relatives, caregivers, social determinant support agencies, behavioral health and intellectual/developmental disability (IDD) service providers, primary care practices and other medical providers to identify the right services and to connect people with the care and support that they need.

 VTC uses a customized version of the Incedo™ software system to produce a unified care plan tailored to our members’ specific needs.
-VTC is an administrative service offered at no cost to members or providers.
+VTC is an administrative service offered at no cost to participating members or providers.

 Care coordination is administrative service defined by federal and state law and Vaya Health’s contracts with NC Medicaid and the N.C.
 Division of Mental Health, Developmental Disabilities and Substance Abuse Services (N.C.
 DMH/DD/SAS).
 We accept internal and external referrals for care coordination from any organization or individual (including members, caregivers, hospital discharge planners, the N.C.
-Division of Juvenile Justice, departments of Social Services, primary care and behavioral healthcare providers, disease management programs, utilization management programs, health information lines, etc.) using the Vaya Health Care Coordination Referral Form.
+Division of Juvenile Justice, departments of Social Services, primary care and behavioral healthcare providers, disease management programs, utilization management programs, health information lines, etc.) using the Vaya Health Complex Care Management (Coordination) Referral Form.

 When behavioral health and medical teams work together, members benefit.
 Better communication among providers means that members’ healthcare plans can address the many parts of their lives that help shape the recovery journey.